tldr-pages/tldr/README.md

 ## Similar projects

 - [Command Line Interface Pages](https://github.com/command-line-interface-pages)
-  allows you to write standardized help pages for command CLI, directories and configs.
+  allows you to write standardized help pages for CLI, directories and configs.

 - [Cheat](https://github.com/cheat/cheat)
   allows you to create and view interactive cheatsheets on the command-line.